EGCG and Weight Loss Benefits

 • Caffeinated water

-It was found that caffeinated water burns more calories than tea beverage.
+It was found that caffeinated water burns more calories than tea.

 Those who drank full-strength tea burned 2.9% more energy or 67 calories a day.
 Those who drank caffeinated water burned 3.4% more energy or 79 calories a day.

-This indicates that EGCG is acting in combination with caffeine is a more powerful fat burner than when caffeine is acting alone.
+This indicates that EGCG acting in combination with caffeine is a more powerful fat burner than caffeine alone.

 Reduce Fat Storage